 Court Ordered Fees, Fines, & Restitutions

-- Failure to pay these obligations may result in a filing of a Violation of Probation with the court, in a revocation of Probation Supervision, and incarceration.
+- Failure to pay these obligations may result in a filing of a Violation of Probation with the court, a revocation of Probation Supervision and incarceration.

 Probation Departmental Fees

 - Failure to pay these fees may result in the denial of travel permits, denial of an early discharge of probation, and financial judgments.
 Financial judgments include liens on property, assets, and garnishment of wages.
 Filing fees and interest may be added to judgments.

 Question: What if I cannot afford to pay the supervision fee?